-Having established himself as the Upton Sinclair of cyber-age cinema, Robert Greenwald has a ready-made Internet audience waiting for “Wal-Mart: The High Cost of Low Price,” a scathing study of the retail behemoth.
-But considering the size of the Wal-Mart consumer base and the response already emanating from the company’s headquarters, the limited theatrical release might take on a life of its own.
+Having established himself as the Upton Sinclair of cyber-age cinema, Robert Greenwald has a ready-made Internet audience waiting for “Wal-Mart: The High Cost of Low Price,” a scathing study of the retail behemoth (and alleged public enemy).
+But considering the size of the Wal-Mart consumer base and the indignant-bordering-on-virulent response already emanating from the company’s Arkansas headquarters, the limited theatrical release meant to kick-off the film’s DVD sales might take on a life of its own.

 Having most recently tackled the oft-questioned origins of the Iraq war in “Uncovered: The War on Iraq” (2004) and taken a journalistic lash to Rupert Murdoch in “Outfoxed: Rupert Murdoch’s War on Journalism” (2004), Greenwald has also established an unorthodox but increasingly popular marketing strategy — employing the Web, grassroots screenings and house parties to sell his films, in advance of any theatrical run.

 Just as Greenwald has found his niche in the market, he’s also found, in the political documentary, the medium that seems most suited to his talents after a career of making features, TV movies and miniseries, as well as documentaries.
 He may never be a poet of cinema, but whatever Greenwald lacks in style he makes up for with a deluge of facts and figures and a populist feel that make his movies, this one included, accessible even to the most politically naive.